kayvanbree/contexr/src/assets/lib/hljs/README.md

 ## Web Workers

-You can run highlighting inside a web worker to avoid freezing the browser window while dealing with very big chunks of code.
+You can run highlighting inside a web worker to avoid freezing the browser window while dealing with very big chunks of install1.

 In your main script: